What Can Go Wrong

 Explore the causal factors that allow you to have an orgasm alone but not with a partner.
 For example, does your clitoris get a certain type of stimulation that is different in each situation?
 You need to know your own body in order to enjoy sex.
 Next, take responsibility for learning your sexual responses and then telling and showing your partner what kind of sexual stimulation you like.
 Remember, communication is key.
 Finally, you may need to seek professional help through couples counseling.

-Men can be affected by low or lack of sexual desire similarly to women, and many of the causes and resolution options are the same (see above).
+Men can also be affected by low desire or lack of sexual desire.
+Many of the causes and possible solutions are the same as for women (see above).

-A second concern for men is early ejaculation, when a man ejaculates sooner than he or his partner would like.
-It is the most common complaint of men under 40.
-Although there are many reasons for premature orgasm, here are the most common:
+Early (premature) ejaculation is another primary concern among men.
+Premature ejaculation occurs when a man ejaculates sooner than he or his partner would like.
+It is the most common complaint among men under 40.
+Erectile dysfunction (ED) is also a common complaint among aging men.
+Often, ED can be treated with drugs.
+There are many reasons for premature orgasm.
+The most common:

 If a man feels worried about pleasuring his partner, he may not be able to control his ejaculation.
 This can become doubly problematic if has had prior early ejaculation experience and is worried about it happening again.